 Ms. Helga Reidel is a corporate director.
-She is President and Chief Executive Officer of Enwin Utilities Ltd. She was Chief Administrative Officer for the Corporation of the City of Windsor from 2009 to 2016.
-Ms. Reidel is a Chartered Professional Accountant and graduated from the University of Windsor, with a Bachelor of Commerce (Honours) and a Bachelor of Education.
-Ms. Reidel also holds the designation of ICD.D from the Institute of Corporate Directors.
+She was President and Chief Executive Officer of Enwin Utilities Ltd from 2016 to 2022.
+She was Chief Administrative Officer for the Corporation of the City of Windsor from 2009 to 2016.
+Ms. Reidel is a Chartered Professional Accountant/Chartered Accountant, having earned the designation of Fellow Chartered Professional Accountant (FCPA) and Fellow Chartered Accountant (FCA).
+Ms. Reidel graduated from the University of Windsor, with a Bachelor of Commerce (Honours) and a Bachelor of Education.
+Additionally, Ms. Reidel holds the designation of ICD.D from the Institute of Corporate Directors.